OSLearning/OSCards/README.md

 - Handle DELETE requests to delete a 'card' document from the 'cards' collection.
 - Handle DELETE and PUT requests to delete or modify a deck.
 - Restructure database to accommodate multiple users.
-- Serve deck data to the frontend as a doubly-linked-list to enable "quiz" style.
+- Serve deck data to the frontend as a doubly-linked-list to enable "quiz" mode.
 Doubly-linked-list data structure will enable forward and backward progression through a queue of cards.
 - Randomize the order of cards in "quiz" mode.

 https://github.com/OSLearning/OSCards